The Urban Socio-Spatial Development cluster focuses on the making of cities and the interactions with and transitions within cities.

 Dr. Bahar Sakizlioglu | Specialist in Housing & Urban Sociologist

-Bahar Sakizlioglu is as a member of the Urban Housing, Equity and Social Justice team.
-Among her main research interests are gentrification, displacement, housing, feminist urban studies, social reproduction and the city and comparative urbanism.
+Bahar Sakizlioglu is a member of the Urban Housing, Equity & Social Justice team.
+Her main research interests are gentrification, displacement, housing, feminist urban studies, social reproduction and the city and comparative urbanism.

 Dr. Maartje van Eerd | Senior Specialist in Housing & Social Development